 Ferrara is a well-known candy manufacturer.
 The company manufactures SweetTarts, Candy Corn, Redhots, Pixy Stix, and Nerds, among others.
 Just weeks before Halloween, the company’s most important season, cyber attackers encrypted the company’s computer systems and demanded payments.
 The attack caused delays to production and delivery and disrupted the supply chain at the busiest time of the year for the candy manufacturer.
 Ferrara was forced to operate in limited capacity and worked with 3rd party specialists to restore its systems.
 The attack was coordinated to strike the company at the worst time so that Ferrara was most likely to pay the whole ransom.
 Manufacturers should always have protection, but employee training should be completed before your business’s busiest times, so that it is less likely that a slip up will occur at a critical time.

 Norsk Hydro, one of the world’s largest aluminum producers, experienced a cyber-attack in March of 2019.
 The ransomware group, LockerGoga, locked the files of thousands of servers and PCs.
-As a result, 35,000 employees across 40 countries were forced to stop production and switch to manual operations.
+As a result, 35,000 employees across 40 countries were forced to stop production and renovation and switch to manual operations.
 The attack caused a financial loss of around $71 million.

 Your supply chain must be protected, not only for the well-being of your business, but that of others as well.
 To ensure that your business is fully protected, you need a partner that will understand your unique business needs.
 TorchLight integrates security strategy into business strategy to make security a tool for business progress.